AmpersandJS/ampersandjs.com/learn_markdown/view-conventions.md

 ## The rules are most easily explained by an example

-Here is an absolutely bare-minimum `view`
+Here is an absolutely bare-minimum `view`.
+Please see the comments.

 ```js
 function MinimalView(options) {